-As we’ve noted before, students who have sensory processing disorders can be overly sensitive to certain classroom stimuli, such as touch, lights, and sounds.
+As we’ve noted before, students with sensory processing disorders can be overly sensitive to certain classroom stimuli, such as touch, lights, and sounds.
 For these students, being able to focus and learn effectively can be a challenge.
-When students become over-stimulated, they need a quiet place where they can calm down and regulate their emotions before continuing with a lesson.
+When students become over-stimulated, they need a quiet place where they can calm and regulate their emotions before continuing with a lesson.

 Sending students out of the classroom for this purpose can be very disruptive to their learning.
-For this reason, a growing number of school leaders are recognizing the importance of offering “chill zones” within classrooms: quiet spaces that are available to students who need private moments to relax.
+For this reason, a growing number of school leaders recognize the importance of offering “chill zones” within classrooms.
+These quiet spaces are available to students who need private moments to relax.

 How ‘Chill Zones’ Contribute to More Inclusive Learning Environments